Billingegroup/cookiecutter/README.md

 12. do a `git commit` and create a PR
 13. redo 10-12 for the `doc` tree.
 In this case the new structure has no `manual` directory but old projects did, also we may have a new `api` directory.
 14. e.g., to copy everything from `./manual/source` to `./source` use `cp -r ./manual/source .`.
 Then delete `manual/source`.  `rm -r ./manual/source`.
 Be careful not to delete other files in there.
+12. do a `git commit` (no need to push unless you want feedback)
+13. Change relative file paths in all the relevant docs.  (recommended to do a global search in PyCharm for `..` and then use your judgement.
+Seek help if you are not sure.
+14. To test relative paths in src, run pytest.
+To test it in docs, try building the docs.
+15. list all the files at all levels in the cookiecutter
+16. For each file, one at a time, copy the file from cookiecutter to the relevant place in the main directory
+17. run `git diff <filename>`.
+Decide which changes you need to make to synchronize them.
+Make these changes in PyCharm.
+Then make a git commit.
+One commit per file, unless files are added with no change.

 ## Workflow for testing diffpy.utils files
 We are using diffpy.utils as a template